S4br0nx69/Container-Orchestration/README.md

 ### Deployment Instructions ###

-To deploy the application, follow these steps:
+To deploy the application, follow these steps :